-The VCIP I (Vigo County Industrial Park I) is 1,500-acre site featuring all underground power service and a substation for reliability.
+The VCIP I (Vigo County Industrial Park I) is 1,500-acres and features all underground power service and a substation for reliability.
 Natural gas, sanitary sewer, potable water and fiber optic services are in place.

 Rail serves both VCIP I and VCIP II via CSX Rail Transportation.
-Both parks are located six miles south of Interstate Highway 70. on U.S. Highway 41.
+The VCIPs are located approximately six miles south of Interstate Highway 70. on U.S. Highway 41.
+Indiana 641 Bypass is less than two-miles south of the parks.

 Located within the city proper, this 80-acre greenfield is bordered on two sides with several thousand feet of rail.
 Adjacent to the Fort Harrison Industrial Park, the site is zoned for M-2 Heavy Industry.
 The property is available as a design/build construction package.